 How successful is this surgery?

-Surgery to repair a macular pucker is very delicate, and while vision improves in most cases, it does not always return to normal.
+Retinal pucker surgery is very delicate, and while vision improves in most cases, it does not always return to normal.
 Some people have significantly more vision restored, some less.
 In most cases, vision distortion is significantly reduced.

 Recovery of vision can take up to three months.
-Dr. Deupree discusses the risks and benefits of the surgery in detail with his patients prior to deciding on surgery.
+Dr. Deupree discusses the risks and benefits of the retinal pucker surgery in detail with his patients prior to deciding on surgery.

 What are the risks of surgery?